A Step-By-Step Guide to Starting a Pet Business

 PETCO isn’t the only place the pets go.
 Large general merchandise stores such as Walmart and Target are expanding their pet product selections, due to their wise recognition of the current market boom.
 While this may be a challenge for the small pet stores, the good news is the big box stores that exclusively sell pet products are feeling this pressure.
 Some are experiencing slowed growth as a result.

 You can turn this scenario to your advantage by uniquely positioning yourself within your market.
-As mentioned in the Pros section of this article, you can offer products not found elsewhere, and establish yourself as a go-to expert on certain types of pet foods.
+You can offer products not found elsewhere, and establish yourself as a go-to expert on certain types of pet foods.
 (Walmart and Target don’t have such experts!)

 Limited Advertising and Marketing Resources